premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 ------------

-6. Describe a problem that you had and how did you fix it?
+6.Describe a problem that you had and how did you fix it?

 <details>
 <summary> Show Answer </summary>